SBejga/geotoad-db/FORK_README.md

     git checkout master
     git pull base master

-Do the merge
+Do the merge:

-update the VERSION file, to prevent update messages when starting geotoad
+- in most cases only check lib/version.rb

-    	replace version in 'lib/version.rb' with version from ./VERSION
+- update line with version

 Commit

-    git commit
+    git add lib/version.rb && git commit

 And push changes to to my fork repo at master branch